wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 A simple strategy for using targets is to move the robot until the target is centered in the image.
 Assuming the field and robot are constructed such that the gamepiece, scoring location, vision target, and camera are all aligned, this method should proved a straightforward method to automatically align the robot to the scoring position.

-Using a camera, identify the _centroid_ of the apriltags in view.
+Using a camera, identify the *centroid* of the AprilTags in view.
 If the tag's ID is correct, apply drivetrain commands to rotate the robot left or right until the tag is centered in the camera image.

 This method does not require calibrating the camera or performing the homography step.